 There are 4 footpaths in the Grazalema Natural park that require permission to enter.
 They are.
 El Torreon, El Pinsapar, Garganta Verde and Llano de Ravel.
 You can apply for a permit one month in advance and right now the best way to do this is by email.
 The information you need to give in the email is….
 Your name, your passport number, how many people going on the walk, what date for the walk and which walk you want to do….
 It is also a good idea to give an alternative date just in case the date you want is full… It is highly recommended to to do these walks during weekdays if you can… Try to avoid bank holiday weekends and early summer weekends when these walks get very busy.

-From the 1st of July until the 1st of October 2015 the walks are even more difficult to access as they are closed or semi closed due to the risk of fire.
+Normally, from the 1st of July until the 15th of October the walks are even more difficult to access as they are closed or semi closed due to the risk of fire.
 I recommend to walk these routes outside of these dates due to the heat and also the difficulty in arranging a permission

 The Interpretation centre in the village of El Bosque is where you get permits from.
 Little English is spoken and if you are in the area it is sometimes better to just turn up at the office (by the bullring) with your passport.
 El Bosque is a nice village to visit anyway 🙂